 The terrain was undulating, but Laurence had begun to find her touring legs and we managed to make our ambitious target of Moreau Lake State Park, 90km away, which broke the record for highest per capita mosquito density in the contiguous United States.
 The next day, we had breakfast at a hipster coffee joint in Saratoga Springs.
 I don’t think a town can be more bourgeois than Saratoga Springs – I think it’s the abundance natural springs and elegant bullshit that surrounds them.
 Then we booked it to Albany because our Greyhound left in the evening and we wanted to make sure we had adequate time to deal with whatever fiasco was sure to greet us at the bus depot.
 It turned out that our bus had been switched, and the new one didn’t have bike racks – so we had to take the bikes apart and box them up before the bus came.

 To make it worse, the attendant at the counter kept on making it out as if we were causing him an enormous hassle instead of the other way around.
-At one point he muttered, quite audibly, “Gonna make me start drinking again…” Imagine what sort of a relapse he’d have if he was faced with an actual problem – nothing short of opiates probably.
+He kept on muttering, “Gonna make me start drinking again…” Imagine what sort of a relapse he’d have if he was faced with an actual problem.

 Anyway, we got to Boston in the early hours of the morning and reassembled our bikes in South Station.
 Needless to say, Laurence was unreasonably tolerant of my foul mood.
 We experienced Boston together for a day before we bid each other a sad farewell: her, to go dancing in the Massachusetts forest, and me to continue along the Atlantic coast through New England.